-Acceptable outcomes Applicant response swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
+Performance outcomes Acceptable outcomes Applicant response swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
 Tank/s are to be fitted with a 50mm ball valve with a camlock fitting and installed and connected prior to occupation of the house and sited to be visually unobtrusive.
+Treatment and disposal of effluent PO4 Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality.
 AO4.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002).
-Proposal is capable of complying at the time of establishment of any additional dwelling.
-AO5.1 A connection is provided from the premises to Council's drainage system; or N/A swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
-Tank/s are to be fitted with a 50mm ball valve with a camlock fitting and installed and connected prior to occupation of the house and sited to be visually unobtrusive.
-AO4.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002).
-AO5.1 A connection is provided from the premises to Council's drainage system;
+Proposal is capable of complying at the time of establishment of a future dwelling.
+Stormwater quality PO5 Development is planned, designed, constructed and operated to avoid or minimise adverse impacts on stormwater quality in natural and developed catchments by: (a) achieving stormwater quality objectives; AO5.1 A connection is provided from the premises to Council's drainage system; or N/A (b) protecting water environmental values; AO5.2 N/A

 Performance outcomes Acceptable outcomes Applicant response (c) maintaining waterway hydrology.
 An underground drainage system is constructed to convey stormwater from the premises to Council's drainage system in accordance with the Design Guidelines set out in Sections D4 and D5 of the Planning scheme policy SC5 - FNQROC Regional Development Manual.
 AO5.3 A stormwater quality management plan is prepared, and provides for achievable stormwater quality treatment measures meeting design objectives listed in Table Error!
 No text of specified style in documentb and Table Error!
 No text of specified style in documentc, reflecting land use constraints, such as: (a) erosive, dispersive and/or saline soil types; (b) landscape features (including landform); (c) acid sulfate soil and management of nutrients of concern; N/A (d) rainfall erosivity.
-AO5.4 Erosion and sediment control practices are designed, installed, constructed, monitored, maintained, and carried out in accordance with an erosion and sediment control plan.
+N/A AO5.4 Erosion and sediment control practices are designed, installed, constructed, monitored, maintained, and carried out in accordance with an erosion and sediment control plan.
 N/A AO5.5 Development incorporates stormwater flow control measures to achieve the design objectives set out in Table Error!
 No text of specified style in documentb and Table Error!
 No text of specified style in documentc, including management of frequent flows, peak flows, and construction phase hydrological impacts.